sqlpage/SQLPage/examples/official-site/your-first-sql-website/tutorial.md

 `scp -r /path/to/your/sqlpage/folder username@your-vps-ip-address:/path/to/destination`

-### Run sqlpage on the server
+### Run SQLPage on the server

-Once your SQLPage website files are on the server, you can run sqlpage on the server, just like you did on your local computer.
-Download the sqlpage for linux binary and upload it to your server.
+Once your SQLPage website files are on the server, you can run SQLPage on the server, just like you did on your local computer.
+Download the SQLPage for linux binary and upload it to your server.

 Then, run the following command on your server:

 `./sqlpage`

-To access your website, enter the adress of your VPS in your adress bar, followed by the port on which sqlpage runs.
+To access your website, enter the address of your VPS in your address bar, followed by the port on which SQLPage runs.
 For instance: http://123.123.123.123:8080.